 Mary Revenis, M.D., focuses on neonatal nutrition, newborn metabolic/cardiac screening programs, immunizations program and advocacy for the newborn at the District of Columbia and national level.
 She is the medical director of Nutrition Services in the NICU.
 She also collaborates with the Division of Nephrology in multicenter studies on acute renal failure in the newborn, an area that is continuing to evolve.

 Lamia Soghier, M.D., FAAP, CHSE, is interested in improvement of procedural skills training in neonatology through simulation and technology, and as NICU medical director, she is a key sponsor of many quality improvement initiatives.
-Currently, Dr. Soghier and Dr. Okito collaborate on parental mental health projects and have mentored and supervised several resident and fellow projects.
+Currently, Dr. Soghier focuses on parental mental health projects and have mentored and supervised several resident and fellow projects.
 Current funding includes grants for universal postpartum screening in the NICU.
-Fellows interested in pursuing medical education, quality improvement or community health research projects can be mentored and supervised by her.
+Fellows interested in pursuing medical education, quality improvement, or community health research projects can be mentored and supervised by her.